 The rules are slightly more complicated for loans that cover 3- or 4-unit properties.
 While you can still take advantage of the 3.5% down payment, there are some additional restrictions that apply to triplexes and quads.

 As with a duplex, you must first prove that you will use one of the units as your primary residence.
-Similarly, you can only use 85% (75% in some areas) of the income derived from rent to meet the debt-to-income qualification.
+Similarly, you can only use 75% of the income derived from rent to meet the debt-to-income qualification.
 You’ll also need to make certain the property is zoned for residential multi-unit use.

 Unique to 3-unit and 4-unit dwellings, however, is the self-sufficiency test.
 Basically, the FHA wants to know that the property you’re about to purchase will be self-sustaining.
 In other words, they want to know that the income brought in from rent will cover the mortgage.